AlizHarb/forgepulse/README.md

    ],
    ```

 2. Ensure your `teams` table exists before running migrations.
-If enabled, FlowForge will add a `team_id` foreign key to the `workflows` table.
+If enabled, ForgePulse will add a `team_id` foreign key to the `workflows` table.

 ### Permissions

-By default, FlowForge enforces Role-Based Access Control (RBAC).
+By default, ForgePulse enforces Role-Based Access Control (RBAC).
 To disable all permission checks (e.g., for local testing or demos), update your configuration:

 ```php
 'permissions' => [